MrPifo/DBD-Plus/README.md

 ## License

-This project is licensed under the  License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
 You can share and improve my software.
-Please send me the improved
+Please send me the improved version of yours.

-## Acknowledgments
+## Issues/Help

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+If you find any issues/improvements/bugs please create an Issue and clearly descrive your problem.